joelchrono12/joelchrono12.ml/_posts/2025-08-12-every-pair-of-glasses-ive-had.md

 I liked the gold grandpa glasses, but I still wanted a change of style, I was definitely not buy anything plastic or transparent this time, so I picked these from the available options.

 These are the glasses represented in my profile picture, I just loved the dark blue color of them.
 I'm still wearing today, and I quite like them.
 The brand is Bulova, which is actually a watch brand.
 I don't really have any loyalty to it, but the new ones I will get turned out to be Bulova too, so I guess I just like the minimalist designs they make.

+Honestly these glasses (and the golden ones) are still in perfect condition, I am considering paying just to get new lenses installed on them and swapping around whenever I feel like it.
+Could be fun!

+This is it for now, what glasses have you had in the past? which design do you like of the ones I shared?
+Let me know your thoughts!